Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Lyra

-The constellation Lyra is the home of the star Vega, the fifth-brightest star in the sky and the third-brightest star in the Northern Hemisphere.
+The constellation Lyra is the home of the star Vega, the fifth-brightest star in the night sky overall and the third-brightest star visible in the Northern Hemisphere.
 Optical devices will reveal the two Messier objects in Lyra: M56 globular cluster and the Ring Nebula (M57).

 Lyra